Where We Work

 Provide Food & Water

-In Kenya’s Central Highlands, water flows from Mount Kenya through lush highland forests and semi-arid farmland into rangelands where livestock and wildlife roam.
-TNC and partners are collaborating on the Central Highlands Ecoregion Foodscape to improve livelihoods and conserve biodiversity through diverse strategies like collective water use and land management and regenerative farming practices.
+In Kenya’s Central Highlands, water flows from Mount Kenya through highland forests and semi-arid farmland into rangelands where livestock and wildlife roam.
+TNC and partners are collaborating on the Central Highlands Ecoregion Foodscape to improve livelihoods and conserve biodiversity across this landscape—through strategies like collective water use, land management and regenerative farming.

 Provide Food & Water

-TNC partners with 80 Indigenous communities in the Amazon to safeguard over 370 ha of reserve that sustain river connectivity for over 200 fish species.
-In Colombia's Caquetá River basin, TNC integrates traditional knowledge with modern techniques to strengthen freshwater fisheries, while in Ecuador, TNC collaborates with the government, helping to establish new freshwater protection areas.
+TNC partners with 80 Indigenous communities in the Amazon to safeguard over 370 hectares of reserve that sustain river connectivity for over 200 fish species.
+In Colombia's Caquetá River basin, TNC integrates traditional knowledge with modern techniques to strengthen freshwater fisheries, while in Ecuador, TNC collaborates with the government to establish new freshwater protection areas.

 × View of a wetland landscape adjacent to a field.